approximatelabs/datadm/README.md

 - [x] Natural language chat, visualizations/plots, and direct download of data assets
 - [x] Easy to use docker-images for one-line deployment
 - [x] Load multiple tables directly into the chat
+- [x] Search for data and load CSVs directly from github
 - [x] Option to use OpenAI's GPT-3.5 or GPT-4 (requires API key)
 - [ ] WIP: GGML based mode (CPU only, no GPU required)
 - [ ] WIP: Rollback kernel state when undo ~using `criu`~ (re-execute all cells)